70% of Webflow's team is remote and now they're able to support 100% of their remote team just like their on-site team.

 Compt meets the demands of a complex workforce through the power of lifestyle spending accounts.

-Webflow's HQ is in San Francisco and offers their in-office team generous commuter stipends, daily catered lunch, and swanky office design.
+Webflow's HQ is in San Francisco and offers their in-office team generous commuter stipends, daily catered lunches, and swanky office design.

 With Compt, they were able to support their remote team -- 70% of their company -- just as much.